mkvasnicka/stargate/README.md

 2. It has too many complex parameters.
 A set of lightweight manipulation function joined with pipes (in the tidyverse style) seems preferable.
+3. It has its own output filters to LaTeX, HTML, etc., and hence it is impossible to customize output for your own liking.

-This package is an attempt to rewrite **stargazer** in this fashion.
-To pay homage to the original package, it is named similarly: **stargate**.
+This package is an attempt to rewrite **stargazer** remove these obstacles.
+To pay homage to the original package, it is named similarly:
+**stargate**.

+1. Every estimated object class should have its own method to convert the estimate into a standard format.
+The broom is used now but dedicated methods would be provided later to customize the process, e.g. to include robust SEs.
+2. The workflow must be based on simples function that send their outputs between themselves through pipes.
+3. The final output must be a *tibble* (convertible to *data.frame*, etc.), and hence everyone can create the final table with any tool that suits him or her, e.g. `kbl()` from **kableExtra**.

 However, this package is just in a rudimentary state—it is more a proof of the concept and a playground than a real thing.
 It is here to raise